 DILEMMA – What’s a foodie to do when you want to eat your way through all of Europe, but don’t want to do it within the confines of a restaurant?

-ANSWER - The sublime European street food scene, offering often 5 star meals at peanut prices.
+ANSWER – The European street food scene is unlike no other, offering often 5 star meals at peanut prices.
+The street eats in Europe are sublime!
 If you like your food on-the-go as we do, here are 10 dishes you’ve gotta add to your Munch list:

 Montaditos in Barcelona